MicrosoftDocs/power-platform/power-platform/admin/how-record-access-determined.md

 ## Record access check on how user got access to the record and the list of users who have access to the record

 For each record that is displayed in the web client, the user has the ability to see how they were granted access to the record through the [**Check Access**](/power-apps/user/access-checker.md) option on the command bar.
-The user can also see which other users have accecss to the record and their access level, such as read, write, create, delete, append, append to, share, and assign.
+The user can also see other users who have accecss to the record and and their respective access level.

 > [!NOTE]
 > There are two environment database settings to configure to use the **Who has access** feature.
 [Install the **Organization settings editor** tool](environment-database-settings.md#install-the-organizationsettingseditor-tool) and set the following to true: